litebird/litebirdXS4/20231114_map-based-noise/README.md

 =======================================

 ## Summary
-500 realizations of white noise per frequency channel for the LiteBIRD satellite. unit = `K_CMB`, nside = 512, coord = Galactic
+500 realizations of white noise per frequency channel for the LiteBIRD satellite for I, Q, U. unit = `K_CMB`, nside = 512, coord = Galactic

 ## Description of simulation